ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 - [1Inch](https://app.1inch.io/#/1/unified/swap/ETH/DAI)
 - [Curve](https://curve.fi/#/ethereum/swap)

-**2. Select the pair of tokens you wish to swap, f**or example, ETH and DAI.
+**2. Select the pair of tokens you wish to swap**, for example, ETH and DAI.
 Make sure you have funds in one of the two tokens.

-****
-3. **Enter the amoun**t **of tokens you want to trade** and review the details of the transaction.
+3. **Enter the amount of tokens you want to trade** and review the details of the transaction.
 Check the exchange rate and any other fees to prevent ugly surprises.

 1. **Confirm the transaction.** The exchange will automatically calculate how many tokens you will get.